 Basement windows are important.
 They provide light and ventilation in an otherwise dark and gloomy space.
 But still, oftentimes homeowners neglect these windows because they are out of sight and out of mind.
 If something goes wrong you might not notice it for weeks or even months.
-The problem might even require replacement windows in Sammamish, WA.
-Putting off the problems could lead to more expensive repairs.
+The problem might even require you to get replacement windows in Sammamish, WA.
+Putting off the problems could lead to hiring someone to fix the damages, which is very costly.
 Here are just a few signs you can watch for that show you might need new basement windows:

 This one is fairly obvious, as long as you notice the crack in time.
 Basement windows are more prone to damage because they are on or below ground level.
 Broken glass can be dangerous.
 It also means inefficiency.
 If you notice broken glass you should address the issue right away, even if just one of the panes is broken.
 Some companies can simply replace the pane of glass depending on the age, size, and style of the window.
 But if your windows are more than 20 years old it might be more prudent to simply replace the whole thing.